phishing420/Open-Source-Indicator-of-Compromise-Analyser/README.md

-The Open Source IoC Analyzer is a cybersecurity tool designed to help users rapidly assess potential threats by analyzing various Indicators of Compromise (IoCs).
+The **Open Source IoC Analyser** is a cybersecurity tool designed to help users rapidly assess potential threats by analyzing various Indicators of Compromise (IoCs).
 Here’s why it’s used and its significance:

 Problem It Solves 🎯
 Cybersecurity teams often face: